hpowell20/cs2063-master/Lab3/README.md

 #### Objectives:

-You are given an Android project containing one Activity.
-Your task is to develop a thorough understanding of starting new activities by Intents, briefly introduced last lab with more exploration below.
+You are given an Android project containing skeleton Activity class files.
+Your task is to develop a thorough understanding of starting new activities by Intents which was introduced briefly last lab.
+We will go deeper into more exploration below.

 The Android API Guide succinctly states an "Intent is a messaging object you can use to request an action from another app component" and for that reason they are a very powerful tool for getting feature rich applications running very quickly.
 We will cover: